-Rachel Black is a native of Mississippi, and joined the Music School in June 2013.
-She has begun several new initiatives such as new public school outreach programs with PS 3, PS41, and the Museum School, Suzuki Violin/Guitar, Healing HeArts, a joint music therapy program with Greenwich House’s Children’s Safety Project and a fundraiser for the scholarship fund, Play it Forward.
+Rachel Black (she/her) is a native of Mississippi, and joined the Music School in June 2013.
+She has begun several initiatives such as collaborative programming with New York City public schools, the Greenwich House Older Adult Centers, and more recently, Grand Street Settlement.
+In 2017, she began a drama therapy program for children called Healing HeArts, with the Center for Resiliency and Wellness at Greenwich House.
 She is the co-founder and executive producer of Uncharted, a community concert series for GHMS, which features local artists premiering new work or new collaborations, with all ticket proceeds going directly to the artists.
 She is a founding member of the New York Presenters Consortium (NYPC), a group of presenters dedicated to furthering the newest work of musicians and performers in New York City.
-NYPC members include Lincoln Center’s David Rubenstein Atrium and Joe’s Pub.
+NYPC members include Lincoln Center’s David Rubenstein Atrium, National Sawdust, Bryant Park, and Joe’s Pub.

 Rachel is a classically trained actor and a graduate of the American Conservatory Theater’s MFA program.
 She has worked in film, television and theater.
-Selective film credits include Michael Clayton, Inside Man, The Bourne Legacy, Men in Black 3, and Law and Order.
-She has worked Off-Broadway, and at the Atlantic Theater, McCarter Theatre, Magic Theater, and the American Conservatory Theater.
+Selective credits include Michael Clayton, Inside Man, The Bourne Legacy, Men in Black 3, and Law and Order.
+She has worked Off-Broadway at the Atlantic Theater, McCarter Theatre, and on the west coast at the Magic Theater and American Conservatory Theater.
 She is a member of SAG-AFTRA and Actor’s Equity.